The-Known-Galaxy/archives/sith/foremost_of_the_order/darth_havok/darth_havok.md

 # Overview

-OmegaVanquished, otherwise known as Darth Havok, currently serves as the Will of the Dark Lord and a member of Vermened’s Powerbase.
+OmegaVanquished, otherwise known as Darth Havok, currently serves as the Will of the Dark Lord and a member of Vermenedâ€™s Powerbase.
-Havok is a notable member of The Known Galaxy, having originally served within The Jedi Order’s Temple Guard.
+Havok is a notable member of The Known Galaxy, having originally served within The Jedi Orderâ€™s Temple Guard.
 He is a beloved and well-liked member of the community, garnering respect from all.
 His hard work during his previous tenure as Overlord of the Sphere of Laws and Justice laid the foundations of the sphere and made it what it is today.

 # History

 Before Havok was a member of The Sith Order, he originally joined The Jedi Order in October of 2020.
 Focused and determined with the singular goal of joining the prestigious Temple Guard, he achieved knighthood not long after and went on to become a Captain within it.
 His work within the Temple Guard shaped the division as a whole, with the Temple Guards being seen as highly skilled, disciplined and role models of the community.